Vessel Sourcing Service

 Frequently Asked Questions

-Can SVC Marine help us find a vessel for purchase?
+Can SVC Marine find a vessel for purchase?

 Yes.
-SVC Marine can assist with vessel sourcing, market search, owner approach, candidate screening, inspection coordination and sale and purchase follow-up.
+SVC Marine handles vessel sourcing, market search, owner approach, candidate screening, inspection planning and sale and purchase follow-up for serious buyers.

-We can assist with sourcing container vessels, general cargo vessels, MPP vessels, bulk carriers, tankers, tugboats, barges, offshore vessels and other commercial vessels, subject to market availability and buyer requirements.
+SVC Marine can source container vessels, general cargo vessels, MPP vessels, bulk carriers, tankers, tugboats, barges, offshore vessels and other commercial vessels, subject to market availability and buyer requirements.

-Where possible, SVC Marine can approach shipowners, managers or brokers to check whether a vessel may be available for sale.
+Yes.
+Where possible, SVC Marine can approach shipowners, managers or brokers directly to check whether a vessel may be available for sale.
 Availability and price remain subject to seller confirmation.

 Yes.
-SVC Marine can coordinate pre-purchase inspection, technical superintendent attendance, document review and defect reporting depending on the vessel location and inspection scope.
+SVC Marine can handle pre-purchase inspection planning, technical superintendent attendance, document review and defect reporting depending on vessel location and inspection scope.

 Yes.
-SVC Marine can support commercial coordination, MOA follow-up, delivery planning, class and flag coordination, owner’s representative attendance and post-purchase repair planning.
+SVC Marine can follow commercial negotiation, MOA discussion, delivery planning, class and flag matters, owner’s representative attendance and post-purchase repair planning.
 Legal drafting and final legal review should be handled by the buyer’s legal advisers.

-No. SVC Marine supports sourcing, screening and coordination, but final purchase decision remains with the buyer.
+No. SVC Marine performs sourcing, screening and buyer-side follow-up, but final purchase decision remains with the buyer.
 Suitability must be confirmed through inspection, document review, class checks, legal due diligence, compliance screening and commercial assessment.

 Send Your Vessel Sourcing Requirement

-For vessel sourcing, ship search, second-hand vessel purchase or buyer-side S&P support, please send your target vessel type, size, age, class, budget, delivery area, trading route and inspection requirement.
+For vessel sourcing, ship search, second-hand vessel purchase or buyer-side S&P work, please send your target vessel type, size, age, class, budget, delivery area, trading route and inspection requirement.

 Send Vessel Sourcing Request